 Once an authorization is completed, payments can be created and submitted to the bank, credit union or third-party processor (if they are in accordance with the details of the authorization).
 Funds are withdrawn from the customer’s bank account on the payment process date and settled in the business’ bank account a few days later.

-Rotessa icon navy blue
+Rotessa icon blue

 Send PAD authorizations from within the Rotessa app